About Azure Active Directory and OpenID

 ## Add application roles in Azure Active Directory

-By default, you need to declare application roles, such as WebEditors and WebAdmins, in the active directory application.
+By default, you need to declare application roles in the active directory application such as **WebEditors** and **WebAdmins**.
 Either the application owner (developer of the app) or the global administrator of the developer’s directory can declare roles for an application.

-Click to open the application for which you want to declare application roles.
+Click to open the application for which you wish to declare application roles.

-### Assign users and groups to roles in the AD application
+### Assign users and groups to application roles

 When a global administrator of the customer’s organization has installed your application, they (or a user accounts administrator) can assign users and groups to your application: